Dealing With Insurance After a NC Car Accident

 Mistake 1: Talking too much to the other driver's adjuster.
 Every word you say can be used against you.
 Keep communications minimal and factual.

 Mistake 2: Accepting a quick settlement.
 The other driver's insurer may offer a fast payout to close your claim before you understand the full extent of your injuries.
 Once you accept and sign a release, you cannot go back for more -- even if your injuries turn out to be far worse than you initially thought.
+Learn about what damages you can recover before accepting any offer.

 Mistake 3: Not using your own coverage.
 Many drivers do not realize they can file first-party claims for collision, Med-Pay, and UM/UIM coverage while simultaneously pursuing a third-party claim.